 Hold that thought.

-Prior to her granting of BoJo’s request to prorogue (temporarily dissolve) parliament, FB and Twitter were abuzz with open pleas, like the one shown above, to HM the Q. So I ask myself: how many of those who saw fit to thus petition this icon of staggering inequality, this walking antithesis of democracy,1 paused to consider the surreal, oxymoronic nature of such appeals?
+Prior to her granting of BoJo’s request to prorogue (temporarily dissolve) parliament, FB and Twitter were abuzz with open pleas to HM the Q. So I ask myself: how many of those who saw fit to thus petition this icon of staggering inequality, this walking antithesis of democracy,1 paused to consider the surreal, oxymoronic nature of such appeals?

 Few I guess.
 Most are ingenues: hence the frequent spectacle of Remainers conflating EU with internationalism and democracy, and characterising Leavers as racists and morons to the core; plebs perversely oblivious, in Littletown England, to how enriched their lives have been made by the EU and its globalisation project.